Do You Monitor Yourself in Relationships?

 Least likely to be rejected?

-Without realizing it, those patterns can begin shaping the relationships we’re drawn toward and the ones we stay in.
+Without realizing it, those patterns can begin shaping the relationships we're drawn toward and the ones we stay in.
+What's familiar often feels strangely comfortable, even when part of us knows it isn't healthy.

-Sometimes we can become so focused on being chosen that we lose touch with whether we actually feel relaxed, authentic, emotionally settled, or fully ourselves in a relationship.
+Sometimes we become so focused on being chosen that we lose touch with whether we actually feel relaxed, authentic, emotionally settled, or fully ourselves in a relationship.

-If we abandon ourselves in order to belong, then who is actually belonging?
+If we abandon ourselves in order to belong...

 Not the full self.